-What Happens During a Home Appraisal for Refinance?
+What Happens During a Home Appraisal for Refinancing?

 When you schedule a refinance appraisal with the bank, a certified professional will visit your home to determine its value.
 The lender will often engage an appraisal management company (AMC) to perform an assessment.
 Neither the bank nor the homeowner can directly select the home appraiser, so the idea behind using a third-party AMC is to avoid any bias.

-Home appraisals typically last between 30 and 60 minutes.
+Home appraisals for refinancing typically last between 30 and 60 minutes.
 During that time, the appraiser will perform a walkthrough, making sure to: